Last updated on August 17, 2022

-First, pick one of those decks and be prepared to face plenty of mirror matches.
-The second option is the one I’m about to offer to you: run a different deck and develop a cohesive sideboard plan against the field.
-I like my take since no one will be prepared to face a “rogue” deck that has a good chance against what’s currently being played.
+As expected the ladder is filled with decklists from Worlds, the most popular being Izzet Dragons, Grixis control, and mono green aggro.
+You have two options now: pick one of those decks and be prepared to face plenty of mirror matches, or run a different deck and develop a cohesive sideboard plan against the field.
+I like the latter since no one will be prepared to face a “rogue” deck with a good chance against what’s currently being played.

 That being said, let’s get down to business and dig into today’s deck: Orzhov Sacrifice Midrange!

 Blood on the Snow | Illustration by Martina Fackova

 This deck is full of gas and it doesn’t have a signature card that stands out from the rest.
 It piles multiple synergies that lead you to victory one way or another.

 Be aware that this is a grindy deck and decisions may vary from one game to another unlike with more linear decks like mono green.
 You’ll usually end up playing long games.